simonmichael/hledger_site/src/faq.md

 numbers.
 (And if they have a contra-balance, as with a temporarily overpaid credit card, this would appear as a positive number.)

-Think of each transaction as being a movement of money from one place to another.
-The "from" amounts are negative (money being removed from somewhere) and the "to" amounts are positive (money being added to somewhere):
+Think of each transaction as a movement of money from one place to another.
+The "from" amounts are negative (money removed from somewhere) and the "to" amounts are positive (money added to somewhere):

 ```journal